osohq/oso/docs/content/any/guides/data_filtering/_index.md

 {{% callout "ORM Integrations" "blue" %}}

 If you are using one of our ORM integration libraries like sqlalchemy-oso or django-oso data filtering is already built in and you won't have to worry about integrating it yourself.
-See docs for the orm library instead.
+See docs for the ORM library instead.

 {{% /callout %}}